jatin-agrawal17/Real-Estate-Project/README.md

 🏠 Smart price prediction for flats and houses using ML models

-📍 Geo-map visualization of average sector-wise property prices in Gurugram
+📍 Geo-map visualization of average price-per-sqft of sector-wise property  in Gurugram

 📊 Interactive analytics including pie charts, scatter plots, and distribution graphs